CHughes13/JET-restaurant-data/README.md

 ## Testing and Debugging

-Testing was done throughout, both manually (by myself and outside testers) and using validators (see below).
+Testing was done throughout, both manually (by myself and outside testers).
+Still need to run project through validators, but have include a list of what these would be (see below).

 ### Manual Testing
 Manual testing was performed throughout using console.log and console.error, as well as web dev tools in Google Chrome.